louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ###Uncategorised (TODO)

 ####With reference to the key stages involved in the innovative process and barriers you are likely to encounter, describe how you would take a new product or service idea to the market (25 marks)

-####Discuss why the UK's innovative performance appears to be, at best, average compare to its major competitors (DTI innovation report 2003).
-Incude in your answer what measure the government has taken to address this problem.
-(25 marks)

 ####Why is adopting innovative culture so difficult for small businesses and how might they address this difficulty?
 (20 marks)

-####Opportunity spotting and idea creation is an essential part of the innovation process.
-How do entrepreurs identify new product and or service opportunities (25 marks)

 ####How can the 'Theory of planned behaviour' be used to explain entrepreneurial behaviour?
 (20 marks)

 ####Small firm performance is not improved by formal business training provided for entrepreneurs.
 Discuss this statement (10 marks) (3 occurences)

-####Giving examples, describe how acedemic economists, psychologists and sociologists have tried to define the entrepreneur?
-(25)

-####What are the different funding opportunities available to entrepreneurs?
-Your answer should reflect the advantages and disadvantages of funding a business idea through the routes you describe?
-(20) (4 occurrences)

-####Briefly describe how you would evaluate the success of a new government funding scheme available to encourage innovation in small businesses (5 marks) (5 occurences)

 ####With reference to key stages in the innovation process, what barriers do businesses often encounter when developing new products and services?
 (20)